 And then if the market likes it, okay.
 That’s the policy.
 If the market doesn’t like it, I don’t know what the hell they’re talking about.

 Transitory vs Reality

 One year ago, the inflation rate was 1.4%.
 And now it’s 7%.
-The reason that we’re seeing these higher prices is, it’s an echo of the lockdowns in 2020, we were all sent home.
+The reason that we’re seeing these higher prices is, that it’s an echo of the lockdowns in 2020, we were all sent home.
 We didn’t spend money, and in 2021 things opened up.
 So we’re going to see this echo of this pent-up demand to buy stuff in the marketplace.
 By the end of the year, we’ll still be at 4%, maybe five, maybe three and a half.
 That’s still unacceptably too high.
-The 40% that have less than $1,000 savings are not happy that they’re that everything costs more money.
+The 40% that have less than $1,000 in savings are not happy that they’re that everything costs more money.
 Even if it does peak and it comes down, it’s probably not going to come down fast enough to bring inflation back to heal.

 Rock and a Hard Place

 The Fed has a history of raising rates too much until they break something.
 They break something that is either the stock market; plunge the economy goes into recession, or some other financial crisis seems to occur.
 There isn’t a magic policy that makes both sides happy at the same time.
 So they got to pick one or the other.
 The Fed is going to raise rates too much, and they’re going to break the stock market or the economy or create some other kind of a mess, somewhere along the line.
 Partially because they waited way too long, and letting it get to this point, it’s left them with no good options.
 But also, if the stock markets keep stumbling, so be it, you never want to be put in that position.